-The Directors have prepared a business plan and cash flow forecast for the period to December 2024.
+The Directors have prepared a business plan and cash flow forecast for the period to December 2025.
 The forecast contains certain assumptions about the level of future sales and the level of margins achievable.
 These assumptions are the Directors' best estimate of the future development of the business.
 The Group generates increasing levels of cash driven by its profitable and growing US-based business, ALD.
 The Directors also note that the Group has diversified its operations with growth in WII.
-Moreover, after oversubscribed capital raises in July and November 2021 and expansion of its credit facilities in February 2021 and March 2022, the Directors believe that funding will be available on a case-by-case basis for additional initiatives.
+Moreover, given the Group's strong cash position at year-end and after oversubscribed capital raises in 2021 and expansion of its credit facilities in December 2023, the Directors believe that funding will be available on a case-by-case basis for additional initiatives.

-Cash at 31 December 2022 was \$23 million (2021: \$23.8 million).
-At 31 December 2022, total debt (borrowings and deferred consideration from franchise acquisitions) was \$29 million with amortisation of such amount spread through 2027.
-Meanwhile, operating cash flows (EBITDA) in 2022 increased by 16% to \$11.1 million (2021: \$9.5 million).
-Cash on the balance sheet plus an ability to generate significant cash relative to the amount of debt that comes due in any one year between 2023 and 2027 are important variables for Director considerations.
+Cash and cash investments at 31 December 2023 was \$15.8 million.
+On 31 December 2023, total debt (borrowings and deferred consideration from franchise acquisitions) was \$22.8 million with amortisation of such amount through 2028.
+Meanwhile, operating cash flows (EBITDA) in 2023 increased by 6% to \$11.8 million.
+Cash on the balance sheet plus an ability to generate significant cash relative to the amount of debt that comes due in any one year between 2023 and 2028 are important variables for Director considerations.
 Moreover, the Directors consider various scenarios that may influence cash availability such as inflationary pressures, the threat of recession from rising interest rates and the use of cash for investments, such as Salesforce.com and related software applications, geared to create operational efficiencies that enhance future organic cash generation.